getsolus/help-center-docs/docs/user/quick-start/installation/system-requirements.md

 :::info

-Desktop environments that are more feature rich use the graphics card for 3D-acceleration, when possible.
+Desktop environments that are more feature rich (such as GNOME and KDE Plasma) use the graphics card for 3D-acceleration, when possible.
 They will benefit from dedicated and more powerful GPUs.
-Older graphics cards may not support acceleration.
+Older graphics cards may not support acceleration:

+- Intel prior to GMA9xx
+- NVIDIA prior to NV30 (GeForce FX5xxx series)
+- Radeon prior to R300 (Radeon 9500)

 :::